-What is food diversification?
+What is dietary diversification?

 The WHO recommends starting food diversification at 6 months.
 Before 6 months, the WHO recommends feeding your child exclusively with breast milk.
 From 6 months onwards, baby's nutritional needs change, and the introduction of solid foods can begin.

-How to start baby's dietary diversification?
+How do you start your baby's dietary diversification?

-Continue with the same vegetable for 3 days, gradually increasing the number of spoonfuls
+Continue with the same vegetable for 3 days, gradually increasing the number of spoonfuls.

 How do you know if your baby is ready to start diversifying?